In-home Euthanasia for Pets - London and Belfast

-We believe that all pets deserve a peaceful farewell in the place that they feel most comfortable, surrounded by loved ones.
-So we created a vet service to allow families and pets to experience a dignified and loving pet euthanasia at home.
+We believe that all pets deserve a peaceful farewell in the place where they feel most comfortable, surrounded by loved ones.
+So we created a vet service in London and Belfast to allow families and pets to experience a dignified, loving in-home euthanasia.

 If you have decided that the time has come to say goodbye to your pet and you would like us to attend your home, please complete the form below, or call us on 0800 049 5944 to request an appointment.

-One of our compassionate team will then contact you to make the arrangements and answer any questions you may have about the process.
+One of our compassionate team will then contact you to make the arrangements and answer any questions you may have.

-When you have decided the time is right to say goodbye, then call us to arrange a suitable time and location for our vet to visit.
+When you have decided the time is right to say goodbye, then call us to arrange a suitable time and place for our vet to visit.

 When you're ready, the vet will administer two medications, one to make your pet sleepy, a second to cause them to pass away peacefully.

 After your pet has passed, our team will be there to offer you support as you grieve.
-We also offer cremation and memorial services to remember your loved companion.
+We also offer cremation and memorial tokens to remember your loved companion.

 Frequently Asked Questions